RohitChanda/master-nodejs-fundamentals/README.md

 ## What Is NGINX?
+- NGINX (pronounced "engine x") is a powerful web server with a non-threaded, event-driven architecture.
-- NGINX (pronounced "engine x") is an open-source web server software that can also be used as a reverse proxy, load balancer, mail proxy, and HTTP cache.
+- It is an open-source web server software that can also be used as a **reverse proxy**, load balancer, mail proxy, and HTTP cache.
 - It provides HTTPS server capabilities and is mainly designed for maximum performance and stability.
 It also functions as a proxy server for email communications protocols, such as IMAP, POP3, and SMTP.
--

 ### The NGINX Architecture
 By implementing event-driven, asynchronous, and non-blocking models, NGINX uses **master-slave architecture**.
 - **Workers**: process thousands of requests.